bbaughn/current-conditions/README.md

 Alerts could be handled better with better design.

 With more time I would probably use size classes to change font sizes for different orientations/devices but I did check to see that it lays out ok for those anyway.

+For additional functionality I added a Celsius/Fahrenheit toggle button.

 I look forward to any next steps in the interview process.